Backwards in the dark

-Talking with Dave made me feel like a writer again.
-I often don’t, these days, but we’ve spent our cups in novels and film theory and learning needs and what it is to swim.
+Talking with Dave has been transformative.
+We spent our cups in novels and film theory and learning needs and what it is to swim.
 The pub is beside a river.
-Fish jumping from below the surface, bats skimming above.
-All the gnats in a Venn diagram of doom.
+Fish jumping from below the surface, bats skimming above, and all the gnats in a Venn diagram of doom.

 I’ve been reading again.
 The Good Man Jesus And The Scoundrel Christ — The Penolopiad — All The Pretty Horses — The Man Of The Forest.
 All of it filling the well.
-I’m writing a little, too, if seldom.
+I’m writing; the new novel is beginning to feel out the shape of itself.
 The Potter’s Field is about to step into the world.
 I hope it will find a path.

 The sky has drained to dark while I’ve been writing this.
 Write drunk, edit sober, right?